alessiaartusi/Healthcare-EHR-SynData/Documentation/Healthcare-EHR-SynData-1v2-DomainDefinitionDocument.md

 # Project domain
-European countries
+European countries.
 # Purpose
 Facilitates citizens to handle their own healthcare data, in a context in which they move around Europe.
-Integration of heterogeneous healthcare data to create a knowledge base that can be exploited in clinics, pharmacies, hospitals and research institutions
+Integration of heterogeneous healthcare data to create a knowledge base that can be exploited in clinics, pharmacies, hospitals and research institutions.

 # Personas